FIRE Guidelines and Application

 To apply for a Reporting Consultancy, please read the selection criteria and program descriptions above.
 If your story or inquiry meets the criteria, please summarize it in a brief email to application@firenewsroom.org, according to the following guidelines:

-• In the body text of an email briefly summarize the nature of your investigation, specifying what you've already found out as well as what you want to do; or if you do not have a particular story, describe your specific need.
+• In the body text of an email briefly summarize the nature of your investigation, specifying what you've already found out; what you want to do; for which publisher or broadcaster; the status of any discussion with the outlet; or if you do not have a particular story, describe your specific need.

 • In the Subject line of your email, please indicate “Inquiry: reporting assistance.”